 One window in our mountain cabin does not have a screen, so I tacked a lace tablecloth to the inside of the frame.
 Air could circulate and mosquitoes and flies were kept out!
 This could work for windows anywhere.

 Buy some beautiful lace placemats or cut some from an old lace panel or from an old curtain.
 Lay out a piece of clear contact paper and cut it a little larger than the lace.
-Slowly peel the backing off the clear contact paper and adhere the lace.
-Now lay on some dried flowers or old pictures and ribbons and cover with another piece of contact paper.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a Mother of the Bride's dress that I will not wear again.
 It is ivory colored with an overlay of beautiful open lace over the bodice.
 I would like to take the lace and "recycle" the lace bodice into a craft that would be a unique addition to my decor.
 Any suggestions?

 How about different size&shapes of throw pillows or make a one of a kind"1st annisversary"pillow for your daughters 1st annisversary.?you could embellish it stitching their wedding date...

 I know some people have used that type of dress and make them in to christian gowns for other family members.

 You could use it as the backing in a photo frame of you and the Bride on her day... or when the first child arrives you could make a garment for the christening... a shawl, vest, coverlet.

 I had my grandmother's wedding dress made into a Christmas tree top doll.
 She is very Victorian.
 The only regret I have is the doll maker concentrated on the doll-not the dress.